-- Leaking urine when you sneeze, cough, laugh, do jarring exercise, or lift something heavy.
+- Urine leakage when you sneeze, cough, laugh, do jarring exercise, or lift something heavy

-- Leaking urine after a sudden urge to urinate, urinating while you sleep, after drinking a small amount of water, or when you touch water or hear it running.
+- Urine leakage after a sudden urge to urinate, while you sleep, after drinking a small amount of water, or touching water or hearing it run

 Causes of Mixed Incontinence

 Mixed incontinence also shares the causes of both stress incontinence and urge incontinence.

 Stress incontinence often results when childbirth, pregnancy, sneezing, coughing, or other factors lead to weakened muscles that support and control the bladder or increase pressure on the bladder, causing urine to leak.